bazhenov/docker-testng-integration/README.md

 }
 ```

-Then you should add following TestNG listener to your test suite `me.bazhenov.testng.DockerTestNgListener`.
+If you don't want to register listener on a test-case class you can add the listener to your test suite.
 If you are
 using Maven, just add following config to your `pom.xml`:

 ```xml